• Skip to main content

 Shrimp remoulade is traditionally presented over a bed of lettuce - part leaves and part shredded.
 Iceberg lettuce or romaine lettuce hearts are crsip and crunchy and are the most suitable choices.

-Sometimes thinly sliced celery can be used for crunch, especially if the intent is a shrimp remoulade salad.
+Sometimes thinly sliced celery is added for crunch, especially if the intent is a shrimp remoulade salad.

 Frequently Asked Questions